sh1zen/reql/docs/CODE_ANALYSIS.md

 ## Parsers

 Recognized code languages use Tree-sitter AST grammars exclusively.
-Python, JavaScript, and TypeScript use the richest adapter, extracting imports, class/function/method/meaningful-variable symbols, comments, docstrings for Python, decorators, type hints where available, and call targets from the AST, including the nearest function or method owner for each call.
-Other recognized languages use Tree-sitter AST profiles.
+Python, JavaScript, TypeScript, and Solidity use language-specific adapters, extracting imports, class/function/method/meaningful-variable symbols, comments, docstrings for Python, decorators/modifiers, type hints where available, and call targets from the AST, including the nearest function or method owner for each call.
+Solidity extraction emits contract, interface, library, struct, enum, event, constructor, modifier, receive/fallback, and function symbols; resolves relative imports and Foundry remappings from `remappings.txt` and `foundry.toml`; links resolvable imports to real `File` nodes; records `EMITS` for events, `USES` for `using` directives, `INSTANTIATES` for `new` expressions, and filters Solidity builtins such as `require`, `assert`, `revert`, `msg`, `abi`, `block`, and `tx`.
+Other recognized languages
+use Tree-sitter AST profiles.
 Profiles group languages with equivalent AST shapes, such as C-family languages, scripting languages, Go, Rust, Scala, Fortran, and declarative/build languages, so shared node representatives are declared once while language-specific imports, declarations, methods, and calls remain explicit.
 The profile path emits modules, major declarations, imports/includes where exposed by the grammar, comments, and source fragments.

+The extraction layer is structured under `memory.code_analysis.extraction`.
+`TreeSitterExtractorBase` owns shared result assembly and common AST walking helpers, while language-specific classes live under `memory.code_analysis.extraction.languages`.
+New language-specific behavior should be added as a dedicated class/file in that package and registered in the extractor factory; languages without special handling use the generic profile-driven extractor.

 Tree-sitter is a mandatory runtime dependency.
 REQL does not fall back to the standard-library Python `ast` parser, regex parsing, or any other code parser.